Vitamin-C Boost, Glazed Lemon-Yogurt Loaf for First Trimester (Soft & Tender!)

 3. In a separate large bowl, use a hand mixer or stand mixer to beat the softened butter, brown sugar, and honey on medium speed until the mixture is light and fluffy, about 2-3 minutes.

 4. Add the eggs one at a time, mixing well after each addition.
-Mix in the yogurt, lemon zest, and lemon juice until just combined.
+Mix in the yogurt, milk, lemon zest, and lemon juice until just combined.
 The mixture may look a little curdled, but that's okay.

 5. Gradually add the dry ingredients to the wet ingredients, mixing on low speed until the batter is just combined.
 Do not overmix.